element36-io/hyperfridge-r0/docs/INSTRUCTIONS.md

 TODO: wasa
 ```

 The receipt is stored in `mytest/mytest.xml-Receipt`.
+I you want to modify the payload as well, see [further down](#generate-new-test-data).

 ### Validate the Receipt